Chicago tickets: how to buy safely (sports, concerts, comedy, theater)

 Step 2: What tends to sell out in Chicago

-Sellouts in Chicago commonly spike for:
+Sellouts often spike for:

-- Friday/Saturday nights
+- Friday and Saturday nights

-- rivalry games and playoffs
+- rivalry games and playoff dates

 - smaller rooms with big-name drop-ins